OfqualGovUK/ofqual-standards-patterns/docs/standards/shutter-page-content.md

 * contact information, if it is required to meet user needs
 * links to alternative services that can help the user meet their need, if any exist

-### Choose a content template based on which service is unavailable
+### You MUST choose a content template based on which service is unavailable

 Where a single service is unavailable, base your shutter page content on the [appropriate template](#templates) below to match the service.

 Where multiple services are unavailable, base your content on the [multiple services](#multiple-services) template.

-### Choose content sections based on the facts to hand
+### You MUST choose content sections based on the facts to hand

 Each shutter page, according to the GOV.UK standard, has a number of [content sections](#content-sections) which can be used depending on the situation and the available information: